adamcichy/SwiftySound/README.md

 - iOS 8.0 or later
 - tvOS 9.0 or later
 - macOS 10.9 or later

+For Xcode 8 and Swift 3 support, please use SwiftySound version `0.7.0`.

 ## Installation
 ### Installation with CocoaPods